Why Facebook’s New Algorithm Might be a Good Thing

 3. Identify some sources that Facebook would deem “high quality” and post a few links for those sources each week.

 5. Ask yourself:

-How do you convey to supporters they should be more involved in spreading the word about your organization?
+- How do you get supporters more involved in spreading the word about your organization?

-6. Let me know what you think and what you’ve experience on your Facebook since the algorithm changed!
-The above analysis was based on one case study, so we’d love to hear what other suggestions our readers have – power lies in communication and discussion.
+6. Let me know what you think and what you’ve experience since the Facebook algorithm changed!
+The above analysis is based on one case study, so we’d love to hear what other suggestions our readers have.
+Power lies in communication and discussion.